Little blue heron: Description

 Males and females have the same coloration.
 The adults are darkly colored, with purple-maroon heads and blue bodies.
 During the breeding season, their heads turn dark red.
 They have two-toned bills, which are a light blue at the base, with black tips.
 Their eyes are yellow and their legs are greenish.
 Juveniles are almost completely white, although the upper primaries are somewhat dark in color.
 Like adults, their bills are two-toned.
 Immature birds transitioning from the juvenile to adult phase have a combination of light and dark feathers.
 Both sexes are about 56-74 cm, with a wingspan of 100-105 cm.
 They weigh about 397 g.

-The lores, which are normally a dull green become a shade of turquoise.
+The lores, which are normally a dull green, become a shade of turquoise during breeding season.
 They also develop long plumes on the crest and back, which can stretch 20-30 cm past the tail.
 The legs and feet become black.
 The eggs are typically smooth, light blue, and unmarked, measuring about 31.7-43.2 mm, and weighing around 23.1 g.